How to apply

 1.)
 Your university/college transcript(s).
 Please submit the following as per the deadlines set out below.

 MUN students who have not attended another post-secondary institution:

-- You do not need to submit a transcript as it will be obtained for you from Memorial Self Service.
+- You do not need to submit a transcript as it will be obtained for you.

-MUN students who have attended other post-secondary insitutions or non-MUN students:
+MUN students who have attended other post-secondary insitutions or students not at MUN